 Year Contact learning Placement learning Independent learning

-Level three (year one) 24% 0% 76%

-Level four (year two) 21% 15% 64%
+Level four (year one) 21% 15% 64%

-Level five (year three) 26% 0% 74%
+Level five (year two) 26% 0% 74%

 Placement year (optional) 1% 80% 19%

 Level six (final year) 17% 0% 83%

 Assessment and Feedback

 You'll be assessed through a mixture of written exams, practical exams and written assignments.
 Many of the modules will be marked based on a mixture of assessment types, whilst others will be based solely on one type of assessment.
 Feedback will be given in person through individual 1:1 tutorial, through group tutorials and online through the VLE.